Data Types

 Data Type Justifications -

-By default, numeric data is right-justified, while alphabetic and alphanumeric data is left-justified.
-JUSTIFIED clause is used to override the default alignment for Alphabetic and Alphanumeric data types.
-For Example - Declaring two variables. one with JUSTIFIED clause and one without.
+By default, data in the numeric variable is right-justified.
+In contrast, alphabetic and alphanumeric data in their respective variables is left-justified.
+The JUSTIFIED clause is used to override the default alignment for Alphabetic and Alphanumeric data types.
+For Example - We Could Declare two variables: one with the JUSTIFIED clause and one without.

 ...